THE NORTON LIGHTWEIGHT TWINS

 The Jubilee, in common with all Nortons built before the Commando 850 Mk.lll, does not possess an anti-drain valve in the oil feed to the engine.
 In practice this means that some oil inevitably finds its way to the sump while the bike is parked.
 This is not usually a problem, except that you have to be aware of it, and you should let the bike run for a minute or two before checking the oil level.
 Failure to do so normally means a slippery back wheel, as the oil in the sump is pumped back up and then out through the overflow.

-The Electra was the first Norton to be fitted with a six-start oil pump worm, followed by the Jubilee and Navigator at number 106838.
-The big twins did not get the larger capacity pump until number 116372.
+The Electra was the first Norton to be fitted with a 6-start oil pump worm, followed by the Jubilee and Navigator at No. 106838.
+The big twins did not get the larger capacity pump until No. 116372.

 The Factory Records

-The NOC has recently acquired copies of factory records for this period, so it was with some interest the author studied the gestation and birth of the newcomer.
+The NOC has acquired copies of factory records for this period, so it was with some interest the author studied the gestation and birth of the newcomer.
 Development machines do not appear in the records, as they fell outside of the numbering system.
 The first Jubilees recorded are a pair made in October 1958.
-They were No. 79819 (Red and Dove Grey) and 79820 (Blue and Dove Grey) and appear in the records in the middle of a batch of other machines.
-Both were eventually sold to Philpots of Ramsgate in January 1959, well before mass production commenced.
+They were No. 79819 (Red and Dove Grey) and No. 79820 (Blue and Dove Grey) and appear in the records in the middle of a batch of other machines.
+The first was sold to Philpots of Ramsgate and the second one went to NoMo in Berne in November 1958, well before mass production commenced.
 One suspects that they were the first dealers to sign an order (at the show?).

 On 6th.
 November 1958, 4 Jubilees are shown (Nos.
 79866 to 79869) and presumably went to Earls Court.
-Its not recorded what subsequently happened to them.
-Then there were 2 more built late in January 1959 (79946 and 79947).
-These were both Green and Dove Grey and were destined for the Development Dept. The engine from the latter machine now resides in the authors shed.
-Then towards the end of February a small batch of 14 bikes (81206 to 81219) were made, 9 in Green and Dove Grey and 5 in Blue and Dove Grey.
+Its not recorded what subsequently happened to them although Frame No. 79867 now resides in the author's shed.
+Then there were 2 more built late in January 1959 (Nos.
+79946 and 79947).
+These were both Green and Dove Grey and were destined for the Development Dept. The engine from the latter machine also now resides in the author's shed. .
+In early January 1959, 6 machines were assembled (Nos.
+80751 to 80756), followed by a batch of 40 (Nos.
+80950 to 80989) in February 1959.
+The oldest complete survivor, No. 80982, is from this batch and at time of writing resides in Leigh upon Mendip.
+Then towards the end of February a small batch of 14 bikes (Nos.
+81206 to 81219) were made, 9 in Green and Dove Grey and 5 in Blue and Dove Grey.
 Four months had passed now since the Jubilee was first shown to the public and yet no large batch had been manufactured.
-In fact only 22 bikes had been built so far (end February 1959).
+In fact only 68 bikes had been built since the launch up to the end of February 1959.

 The first production run, from 3rd. to 14th.
-March 1959, consisted of 127 (81416 to 81542) machines, and the first one (XOH 147) was destined for a road test in Motor Cycling which was published on 12th.
+March 1959, consisted of 127 machines (Nos.
+(81416 to 81542), and the first one (XOH 147) was destined for a road test in Motor Cycling which was published on 12th.
 March 1959.
-Engine No.81458 has surfaced recently in Wiltshire via, it is believed, the late Bob Collier (ex-Sales Manager at Bracebridge Street, and inveterate collector/ modifier/ ISDT'er).
+Engine No. 81458 surfaced in Wiltshire via, it is believed, the late Bob Collier (ex-Sales Manager at Bracebridge Street, and inveterate collector/ modifier/ ISDT'er).

 The fact that the three machines taken for testing in North Wales survived 3 weeks of abuse did not prove that the new 'baby' was going to be flawless, In fact, very quickly, a major weakness showed up, which took some time to fix.
 Somewhere in the drawing office, or in purchasing, someone got it wrong, and the incorrect material was specified for the crankshaft (Meehanite when it should have been nodular iron), The result, sadly, was a series of broken cranks, and as about 2000 of them were made, one can imagine that warranty replacements were no stronger than the originals.
 The author suspects that the extra large radius at the crankcheek was introduced at this point.
 This made the crank stronger, which, along with the change of material, cured the problem.